dataunions/dataunions/packages/thegraph-subgraph/README.md

 You're now ready to deploy your changes: `npm run deploy-local`

 If the deploy completes without errors, refresh the browser page.
 You should be able to see your updated objects in the list.

+Then you can paste graphQL queries at http://127.0.0.1:8000/subgraphs/name/<githubname>/<subgraphname>/graphql or send queries to http://localhost:8000/subgraphs/name/<githubname>/<subgraphname>
+for example with a gui like https://github.com/graphql/graphql-playground or from a webapplication